zxsaqw21123/FSSv5_Core/README.md

 # FSSv5_Core

 Using Python Tornado & Socket.io
 Now only features for CRUD API

+Developed with Visual Studio